 - Choose the correct pesticide for the job.
 Only use the pesticide for its specific purpose (e.g., only use pesticides indoors if specifically stated to be used indoors).

 - Wear appropriate personal protective equipment and clothing when handling and spraying pesticide products.

-- Follow the precautions that appear on the label.
+- Follow the precautions that appear on the pesticide label.

 - Inspect pesticide containers for leaks before handling.

-- Contact power utility to determine proper distances between spray nozzle and power lines.
+- Contact the power utility to determine the proper distances between the spray nozzle and power lines.

 - Learn to recognize the typical signs of poisoning and the correct first aid procedures.